VzxPLnHqr/gen-256/README.md

 1. `$ ./mill -i generator.run`

 ## Status
-* Can generate randome script of arbitrary length.
+* Can generate random bitcoin script of arbitrary length.
 But that is about it so far.
 The generated script is very likely to be invalid.

+## References / Acknowledgements / Notes
+* Using typeclasses to (inefficiently) code up a genetic algorithm was [shown here](https://www.youtube.com/watch?v=lshIBfmsktk).